sdmx-twg/sdmx-im/docs/source/Sections/Section1/SDMX_2-1_SECTION_1_Framework.rst

 against which the categorization schemes of various counterparties can be mapped, to facilitate interoperable data and metadata exchange.
-It serves another useful purpose, however, which is to allow an organization of corresponding “domain groups”, each of which could define standard data structure definitions, concepts, etc. within their domains.
+It serves another useful purpose, however, which is to allow an organization of corresponding "domain groups", each of which could define standard data structure definitions, concepts, etc. within their domains.
 Such groups already exist within the international community.
 SDMX would use the Statistical Subject-Matter Domains list to facilitate